jhalak1509/Medical_Image_Generation/README.md

 ## Example Commands
 Use the following example commands to generate images:

-"Generate a eczema rash on fair skin at the neck area."
+"Generate a eczema rash on fair skin at the neck area."<br>
 "Show acne on brown skin on the hand."

 ## Project Approach